* Last updated 3 October 2022

 This remarkably fast u-turn comes on the back of a number of pieces of bad press for the government, including a hit to Sterling, serious issues in UK government bond market and disruption to UK mortgage rates and products, which, among other things, immediately followed the mini Budget.
 While the Chancellor and the PM resolutely maintained their position for a little over a week, it looks now like this Lady is for turning.

 Our freshly minted Chancellor of the Exchequer, Kwasi Kwarteng, has unveiled in his mini-budget (or was it a fiscal event?) this morning a host of spending pledges and tax reforms intended to boost the UK economy and drive growth.
-Sources close to the Chancellor had been briefing that he would be pulling out more bunnies than a rabbit warren and the Chancellor will consider that he did not disappoint.
+Sources close to the Chancellor had been briefing that there would be more rabbits than Watership Down and the Chancellor will consider that he did not disappoint.
 The ‘Growth Plan 2022’ undoes many of the tax changes brought in or scheduled by the previous Conservative government and then goes even further in its pursuit of a low tax, high growth economy.
-The Chancellor will be hoping that the harvest from the magic money tree that our new Prime Minister appeared to find will be bounteous enough to fund his generous tax reforms in addition to the unprecedent provision to be made to households and businesses to help them meet the spiralling costs of energy.
+The Chancellor will be hoping that the harvest from the magic money tree that our new Prime Minister found in the orchard at Chequers will be bounteous enough to fund his generous tax reforms in addition to the unprecedent provision to be made to households and businesses to help them meet the spiralling costs of energy.

 The future tax increase is a marvellous political tool.
 One Chancellor announces a future increase in taxation and takes plaudits for promoting fiscal rectitude but without actually costing anyone any money.
 The next Chancellor arrives and announces that the proposed increase will not go ahead and gets to say they are cutting taxes, without actually cutting taxes.
 It is almost like they planned it that way.
 As such, the planned national insurance contribution (NICs) increases have been scrapped along with the planned Health and Social Care Levy.